 One pointer that I have given for over thirty years is my "pet project": study the Ethics area completely and become VERY familiar with it.
 When you think of the Minimum Passing Score, would another 2% make a difference in terms of passing the Exam?
 Another 3%, another 4%?
 There are some nuances in the Ethics area, but the readings and the material are straightforward, and these nuances can be resolved by knowledge of the Code of Ethics and the Standards of Professional Conduct.
-The CFA Institute has placed the Ethics in Volume 6, Modules 1-5 for a reason - it is at the end so that on Exam day, retention of the readings and the problems are more current.
+The CFA Institute has placed the Ethics in Volume 5, Modules 1-4 for a reason - it is at the end so that on Exam day, retention of the readings and the problems are more current.

 Pick up points in Ethics to boost your overall score.
 There are 264 minutes on the Exam.
-The Ethics topic area weightings range from 10% to 15%; 10% is 27 minutes, 15% is 40, therefore, the 2% I refer to above is just less than six minutes - the right answer on a six-minute question or two parts of a question.
+The Ethics topic area weightings range from 10% to 15%; 10% is 27 minutes, 15% is 40, therefore, the 2% I refer to above is just less than six minutes - the right answer on a six-minute question or two parts of a question and you gain a couple of percentage points.
 You get the concept, I'm sure.